Brotli: Algorithm

 Unlike most general-purpose compression algorithms, Brotli uses a predefined dictionary, roughly 120 KiB in size, in addition to the dynamically populated ("sliding window") dictionary.
 The predefined dictionary contains over 13000 common words, phrases and other substrings derived from a large corpus of text and HTML documents.
 Using a predefined dictionary has been shown to increase compression where a file mostly contains commonly used words.

 Brotli's sliding window is limited to 16 MiB.
 This enables decoding on mobile phones with limited resources, but makes Brotli underperform on compression benchmarks having larger files.
-The constraints of the small window size can be alleviated by using Large Window Brotli, which is not compatible with RFC7932 (Brotli proper).
+The constraints of the small window size can be alleviated by using Large Window Brotli, which is not compatible with RFC 7932 (Brotli proper).

-Streams compressed with Brotli have the content encoding type "br".

-While Google's zopfli implementation of the deflate compression algorithm is named after zöpfli, the Swiss German word for a snack-sized braided buttery bread, brotli is named after brötli, the Swiss German word for a bread roll.
+Implementations

 Google's own implementation of the Brotli specification was released under the terms of the permissive free software MIT license in 2016.
 A formal validation of the Brotli specification was independently implemented by Mark Adler, one of the co-authors of the zlib/gzip compression format and library.
-Adler's implementation was released under the terms of the similarly permissive Apache license.
+Adler's implementation was released under the terms of the similarly permissive Apache License.
 Other implementations of the specification also exist, including one in the source-to-source Haxe language.

-Brotli is available as a port for Android in a terminal interface with its own shared library.
+Applications

-Brotli compression is generally used as an alternative to gzip, as Brotli provides better overall compression.
+Brotli compression is generally used as an alternative to gzip on the web, as Brotli provides better overall compression.
 Compared to gzip compression, JavaScript files compressed with Brotli are roughly 15% smaller, HTML files are around 20% smaller, and CSS files are around 16% smaller.

+The reference implementation does ship a command-line program brotli similar to gzip, but use in the Unix-like world as a simple compressor is scarce.
+Libarchive developers find the raw stream format of .br files difficult to support, as there is no magic number to indicate the file format.